Samibgh/Reconnaissance_Image/README.md

 1. Create the environment from the ```environment.yml``` file:

     ```conda env create --name facerecognition -f environment.yml```
+   * Make sure you are in the place where you cloned the github.

 2. Activate the new environment:

     ```conda activate facerecognition```